pavatus/ait-wiki/content/obtainingtardis.md

 3. Vacate the interior and wait for your TARDIS to rematerialise.

+4. Craft a **Engine Core** and place it in the middle of a 3 x 3 water space

-4. Enjoy your working TARDIS!
+5. Enjoy your working TARDIS!